udeyrishi/pipe/docs/braindump.md

 // Calling run 2x will call IllegalStateException

 // State listener API
-tracker.unsubscribe(listener)
+orchestrator.unsubscribe(listener)
-tracker.unsubscribeAll()
+orchestrator.unsubscribeAll()
-tracker.subscribe()
+orchestrator.subscribe()

 // If any of the state listeners above throw an exception, stop executing the steps, and move to the Failure state.
 // That's basically what the "unexpected errors" in the above state diagram are.

 // Polling API
-tracker.state
+orchestrator.state
-tracker.result // the result if the state is Success, else null
+orchestrator.result // the result if the state is Success, else null

 // Execution API
-tracker.run() // Same as above
+orchestrator.run() // Same as above
-tracker.interrupt() // Will try to quit the current step.
+orchestrator.interrupt() // Will try to quit the current step.
 Will definitely stop before the next step is run.
 ```